aspiringguru/ios-bootcamp/make-an-app-session-1.md

 >The method signature for the timer looks like this:
 >```swift
->open class func scheduledTimer(withTimeInterval interval: TimeInterval, repeats: Bool, block: @escaping (Timer) - Swift.Void) - Timer
+>open class func scheduledTimer(withTimeInterval interval: TimeInterval, repeats: Bool, block: @escaping (Timer) -> Swift.Void) - Timer
 >```
->The closure taken buy this function is the final argument.
+>The closure taken by this function is the final argument.
 When using the function, the brackets can be put before the second to last parameter and statement can look more native.
 It's entirely syntactic sugar.
 >
 >The important bit is the `@escaping`.
 It means that what is passed into the function will be stored and executed later.
 This is in contrast to a non-escaping closure (where `@escaping` is omitted), where the content of the closure is executed before the function executes.
 Using an instance variable in a closure causes a compiler error where self has to be referenced.
 This is because to access self, self must be captured.
 When and object references a closure (the child) and the closure references self (the parent) a reference cycle has been declared and the parent object's memory will be leaked.
 This is all to do with how swift does memory management.
 It uses Automatic Reference Counting so manual memory management isn't required, but the overhead of a garbage collector isn't required either.
 The solution the reference cycle is to hint that the compiler should capture self weakly:
 >```swift